Technology

 As 89% of human resources (HR) leaders are prioritizing HR tech in their budget for the third year in a row, according to Gartner, there is ample room for market expansion for some of the latest HR technology.

-One such company, Cadient, leading provider of talent acquisition solutions in the hourly hiring sector, announced this week that it has been acquired by private equity firm Basis Vectors Capital.
+One such company, Cadient, a leading provider of talent acquisition solutions in the hourly hiring sector, announced this week that it has been acquired by private equity firm Basis Vectors Capital.
 The firm invests in technology creates long-term value for market leaders in the B2B SaaS space.

 Jon Puckett, CEO, Cadient.
 Image credit: LinkedIn.